Van Galder Bus Company

 The company operates school buses for the Janesville School district, coach and school bus charters, tour and travel excursions, daily airport shuttles, Amtrak Thruway service to downtown Chicago, and the only intercity service on the I-39/90 corridor.
 The company has bus terminals in Janesville and Rockford.
 It picks up curbside in Madison on North Lake Street and at the Dutch Mill Park and Ride and has two pick-ups in Rockford, one on Walton Street for O'Hare customers and one on N. Lyford Street for downtown Chicago customers.
 However, all buses currently only stop at the Rockford terminal on Walton Street.
 Service to Chicago Midway Airport was suspended March 17, 2020, and there are no plans to reinstate it.

-The corridor served by Van Galder's regularly scheduled service is from: